scogonw/nexus_rmm_scripts/windows_scripts/Wallpaper/README.md

 - Downloaded images are validated before being applied
 - The script runs with minimum required privileges
 - No sensitive information is collected or transmitted
+- Temporary script files are cleaned up after use

 ## Deployment Options